 Lake Grace and Newdegate are situated in the Southern Wheatbelt, surrounded by open rolling farmland and vast salt lakes that shimmer in shades of pink and green.
-In spring, this is also one of the Wheatbelt’s wildflower hotspots.
-Be sure to pick up a self-drive wildflower brochure at the Lake Grace Visitor Centre.
+In springtime the area is renowned as one of the Wheatbelt’s wildflower hotspots.

 Founded in 1908 and named after the shallow salt lake eight kilometres to the west, Lake Grace is the major town in the region.
 Here you’ll find a fascinating display of artwork, from the mosaic garden and pioneering women’s murals to the sheep sculptures of the ‘On the Sheeps Back’ project.